engie-new-business/technicaldoc/advanced/transaction-relay.md

 ![relay overview](https://raw.githubusercontent.com/rocksideio/technicaldoc/master/images/tx-relay-overview.png "Relay overview")

-## Forwarder contract
-// TO DO EXPLAIN What is the role of the Forwarder Contract

 ## User sign its message and send it to Rockside Relay API

 The paramaters that have to be included on the signed message are: